Position Title: Maine Field Coordinator

-Serves as a field representative in the state, coordinates closely with the local A.T. volunteer management club, the Maine Appalachian Trail Club (MATC), to ensure ATC and NPS standards are achieved, and provides logistical support and technical expertise as necessary.
+Serves as a field representative in the state, coordinates closely with the local A.T. volunteer management club, the Maine Appalachian Trail Club (MATC), with Maine Conservation Corp, and with Student Conservation Association, to ensure ATC and NPS standards are achieved, and provides logistical support and technical expertise as necessary.
 The position:

-- Supports MATC volunteers in planning trail work projects including but not limited to trail construction, repair and rehabilitation, and relocations
+- Supports volunteers and trail crews in planning trail work projects including but not limited to trail construction, repair and rehabilitation, and relocations

 - Reviews federally-funded work projects performed by local partners to provide guidance and ensure maintenance standards are achieved